Student Information and Records

 Order Transcripts

 Certified Electronic Transcript (pdf) is Durham Tech’s preferred delivery method.
-Orders processed within five business days; paper transcripts processed in three business days and sent via USPS.
+Unofficial copies available in Self-Service.

 Credit by Examination

-Credit by Examination (CE) is awarded when qualified curriculum students with relevant prior training or experience earn academic credit for certain courses by examination.
+Awarded when qualified students with relevant training or experience earn academic credit for certain courses by examination.

 Learn More